Teaching English Abroad: What You Need to Know

 Teaching English – Additional Considerations

 In general, additional certifications and/or a Master’s degree will help you raise your salary, as will experience.
-Urban centers and towns / cities with a high immigrant, expat, or international population tend to have more teaching opportunities and higher salaries.
-Teachers at international schools worldwide also make a very comfortable salary.
+Urban centers and towns/cities with a high immigrant, expat, or international population tend to have more teaching opportunities and higher salaries.
+Teachers in international schools worldwide also make a very comfortable salary.
 This ranges from country to country and region, and those positions tend to require more experience and qualifications, but it is an especially attractive option for those who want to make a career out of teaching abroad.

 Think About Your Working Conditions